-Calendar of Events — March 2014
+Calendar of Events — April 2014

 All programs are free for Museum members and free with admission for non-members, unless otherwise noted.
 Events are subject to change.

 Advanced reservations are recommended for most programs as seating/space may be limited.
 Some programs may have separate reservation contacts.
 Please check program description.
 When making a reservation, email email@example.com or call 213.625.0414 at least 48 hours prior to the event.
 Include the name, date, and time of the program, as well as your name and the total in your party.

 NEW: For all classes, workshops, and food tours, pre-payment is now required to hold your space.
 Please call 213.625.0414 or download the pre-payment form.
 Cancellations must be made 48 hours in advance or no refund will be issued.

 Upper Level President’s & Chairman’s Circle Members are invited to experience a behind-the-scenes tour of the world’s largest collection of Japanese American artifacts.
 Your on-going support helps maintain this unique collection that chronicles over 130 years of Japanese American history.

 Contact Charlien Church at firstname.lastname@example.org or 213.830.5676 to reserve a personalized tour for you and 5 guests.